Conscription in Russia: Russo-Ukrainian war (2022–present)

 On 1 April 2025, it was announced that 160,000 18-30-year-old men were planned to be issued with call-up notices for conscription, higher than the figures of 150,000 men in spring 2024, and 134,500 men in spring 2022.
 In 2024, Russia announced plans to increase the number of active servicemen to 1.5 million by 2026, an increase of about 180,000 over three years.

-On 22 July 2025, the State Duma introduced a bill for year-round conscription, which if approved by President Putin would come into effect on 1 January 2026.
+On 22 July 2025, the State Duma introduced a bill for year-round conscription, which was approved by President Putin and came into effect on 1 January 2026.

+In June 2026, ABC News reported that Russian universities and technical colleges were participating in a military recruitment campaign aimed at students amid continuing personnel demands from the Russian invasion of Ukraine.
+According to the report, more than 250 institutions were involved, with some offering academic incentives such as tuition assistance, the clearing of academic debts, and guarantees that students could resume their studies after military service.

+By 2025 and 2026, Russian regional authorities and security forces stepped up local enforcement to boost military recruitment, carrying out unannounced identity checks and raids at commercial and recreational venues like gyms to verify men's military registration status.
+At the same time, large-scale inspections targeted industrial workplaces and dormitories housing migrant workers and newly naturalized Russian citizens.
+Reports indicated that many were placed under administrative detention and pressured into military service through threats of deportation, stripping of citizenship, or criminal prosecution.

+In July 2026 the State Duma approved a law broadening eligibility for individuals with active criminal records—including defendants currently facing criminal charges—to sign contracts with the Defense Ministry during periods of formal mobilization.